 Other Info & Policies

 Gratuity for Your Guide: We get a lot of questions about gratuity for the Guides.
 All Guides typically receive gratuities for their hard work on the water, and depend on them as part of their income.
-Typical gratuity for a Guide runs between $85 and $150 per day (about 15% to 25%).
-We recommend at least $120 for gratuity for a Dearborn River trip due to the extra cost of the shuttle and the extreme long mileage and time to float the amazing river.
+Typical gratuity for a Guide runs between $100 and $200 per day.
+We recommend $180 to $300 for gratuity for a Dearborn River trip due to the extra cost of the shuttle and the extreme long mileage (21 miles) and time to float the amazing river.
 However, the decision is yours, and you should tip what you feel is appropriate.
 Cash given directly to the Guide at the end of the day is always the best way to let your Guide know how much you appreciated their efforts and help.
 (FYI- There are no 401k plans, company cars or medical benefits packages for independent Guides.
 We guide anglers because we are passionate about this activity/sport/hobby.
 Guides truly appreciate your generosity.)

 Reservation/Deposit/Cancellation/Refund Policy: Guided trips